-We love container gardening here at Kids of the Wild as our current garden is small, and we’re big fans of recycling whenever possible.
-This year we decided to use a favourite pair of patterned wellies to make a cool plant container for herbs.
+We love container gardening here at Kids of the Wild as our current garden is small, and we love to recycle and upcycle whenever possible.
+This year we decided to use a favourite pair of patterned wellies to make a plant container for herbs.

 Kids and wellies…go together like cream and jelly?!
 Holey herbal wellies, I should write a song!